Rosemary Hornak: Personal life

 In 1978, Hornak married Carl Spoutz, a Mayflower descendant, and the scion of a commercial real estate development family that was active in the Midwestern and Southwestern United States mostly during the early to middle portion of the twentieth-century.
-Prior to her marriage with Spoutz, she dated the son of organized crime figure, Anthony Giacalone while she was attending College for Creative Studies and working in Grosse Pointe, Michigan.
 Hornak and Spoutz had one child, Eric Ian Spoutz in 1983, who was his uncle, Ian Hornak's namesake, and later became an art dealer, historian, and executor of his uncle, Ian Hornak's estate.
 Hornak and Spoutz divorced in 1993.

 Art collection

 Rosemary Hornak became the sole beneficiary of her brother, Ian Hornak's estate upon his death in 2002, in accordance with his Will.
 Hornak inherited her brother's real estate holdings in East Hampton, New York; his personal property and effects; his collection of fine art; a collection of his own artwork; and his entire library of intellectual property rights.
 Her son Eric Ian Spoutz was appointed as executor of his uncle's estate in 2003.
 In addition to the artwork she inherited from her brother's estate, Hornak amassed a collection of artwork with a focus on American artists active in New York during the second half of the twentieth-century.
 In addition to her ownership of the largest collection in the world of artworks by Ian Hornak, she is also the owner of the largest collection in the world of artworks by Lowell Nesbitt, to whom she was introduced by her brother in the early 1970s.